Browsing Tag

 While librarians discussed the potential looming strike, teachers and students tried to hide their anxiety about going back to school and Indigo employees worked the room to chat up event attendees about Indigo’s reward programs and stunning new products.
 It wasn’t salesy at all, but ideally they should have introduced guests to each other rather than approaching them individually without helping them to forge new connections.
 Then again, it’s more difficult to make that happen without the luxury of a private dining room, like there was at the tweet-up.

-My friend Cora, an English major, is eager to start reading the book by Phillip Roth she received in her gift bag!
+My friend Cora, an English major, is eager to start reading the book by Philip Roth she received in her gift bag!

 Speaking of giveaways, one of my lucky friends from the Indigo tweet-up took home a new touchscreen Kobo e-reader and other guests will soon delve into The Night Circus by Erin Morgenstern, which is a highly anticipated book according to Indigo’s team.
 Check back soon to see which purchases will be bought with my Indigo gift card!